genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

 ### Messages model

-Data models are simple mongoose Schemas which provides
+Data models are simple mongoose Schemas which provide

  * Model definition
  * Validation
  * Basic database CRUD actions
- * Model and instance custom actions
+ * Models and documents custom actions

 For now, let's create a Message Model with a simple content